 There is concern that the Zika virus is spreading around the globe at an alarming rate.
 Mothers in Brazil are especially concerned, according to an NPR.org article.
 There have been four deaths from the Zika virus, and 46 more deaths are being investigated in South America’s largest country.
 Even though the Zika virus was discovered in Africa in 1947, the first outbreak of the virus didn’t happen until 2007.
-That outbreak was from the Asian strain of the virus, and it was reported in Micronesia.

 In 2013, there was another outbreak of the same strain of the virus in French Polynesia.
 Then the virus spread through the Pacific Islands and Brazil, according to Sergio Cortes, the Brazilian head medical advisor from the Ministry of Health.
 The first case of the virus was reported in Northern Brazil in May 2015.
 From May to October, there were 150 babies born with microcephaly.